 IDC recently reported that IT professionals with at least one relevant certification had nearly 2.5 times the professional influence as someone with no certification.
 This demonstrates the demand in the IT industry for new innovation and the need for quick adaptation.
 This is why so many have turned toward online certification programs to advance their IT careers.

-We all have that urge to prove to the world that we know what we’re talking about—a desire to show we have a level of expertise in our chosen field.
-Certifications and badges are a valid and reliable way to do that.
-Everyone prepares for certification exams in different ways, including training, study, hands-on experience; however, some are willing to do whatever it takes to earn that status, and that includes cheating.
+Everyone prepares for certification exams in different ways, but some are willing to do whatever it takes to earn that certification status, even going so far as to cheat on their exam.
 We’re not talking about the old-school “note passing in class” type of cheating.
 We’re referring instead to sites known as “brain dumps.”
-These sites claim to provide an accurate representation of an entire exam and/or study materials that will “guarantee” that you pass a certification exam.
+These sites claim to provide an accurate representation of an entire exam and/or study materials that will “guarantee” you will pass a certification exam.
 What they don’t tell you is that they are not accurate and amount to committing criminal activities.

 Q: But if it helps guide my learning, how can it hurt?

 A: Most, if not all, sites claiming to guarantee a pass on the exam, don’t have the actual exam answers.
 The inherent dangers of brain dump sites are that they don’t always have the right answers.
 They might say they do, but their answers are typically completed by their own team, which can leave room for human error.
 It’s easier to pull test questions than it is to pull the answer guide, which is why you can’t ever trust that sites have all the right answers.